IBM-Cloud/terraform-provider-ibm/website/docs/d/iam_trusted_profiles_claim_rule.html.markdown

 # ibm_iam_trusted_profile_claim_rule

-Provides a read-only data source for iam_trusted_profile_claim_rule.
+Retrieve information about IAM trusted profile claim rule as a read-only data source.
 You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.
-For more information about trusted profile claim rules, see https://cloud.ibm.com/apidocs/iam-identity-token-api#create-claim-rule
+For more information, about trusted profile claim rules, see [Create claim rule for a trusted profile](https://cloud.ibm.com/apidocs/iam-identity-token-api#create-claim-rule)

 ## Example usage